 Often the main home needs to be sold if you’re separating from your spouse, as two properties will be needed rather than one.

 This may mean that each partner needs to downsize, so if this applies to you, you’ll need to think about how you’ll divide up any furniture and what each of you will need.
 When selling, legal costs, estate agency fees and any mortgage early repayment charges will all need to be factored in to any budgeting for new properties.

 If there are dependents still living in the family home, it may be that one partner will remain there.
 However, you may not be able to simply transfer ownership from joint names into one if this is the case, as the lender will need to see evidence that the person staying in the property will be able to afford the mortgage repayments on their own.
 If you’re receiving maintenance income from your partner, some lenders, but not all, will factor this into their affordability assessment.
-Fee-free mortgage brokers such as Habito, London & Country Mortgages or Trussle should be able to talk you through your available options and let you know which lenders may be able to help.
+If you’re looking to get advice, we’ve chosen to partner with Fluent Mortgages to offer free, expert advice.
+They will be able to talk you through your available options and let you know which lenders may be able to help.
+Arrange a callback here.

 Update your will

 When you divorce, you may need to update your will, so that when you die, your estate goes to who you want it to, and not to your ex partner.

 You can either arrange this by contacting the solicitor or will service which originally provided your will, or you may decide to create a new legally binding will online.
 Find out more about wills and how to go about writing one in our article The importance of writing a will.